kroesche/emiata-video/README.md

 ```

 The text timestamp at the beginning of each line can be read and coverted into
 a unix time stamp of seconds and microseconds.
-The `vidlog` program will take
-the first line of the log file as the time origin for the video, and use that
-as an offset for all remaining time stamps in the file.

 `vidlog` will process video frames, keeping track of the time.
 Whenever the
 video time is equal or greater than the timestamp on a line in the log file,